 This street is close to La Plancha beach club and full of cute shops.
 I had a nice quiet morning stroll before having a banana smoothie and parking my self on a lounge chair at the beach for the day (She says, sighing wistfully).

-No better place to avoid crowds then your own private oasis!
-One of my favorite things to do in Bali is sip a smoothie by the pool.
+No better place to avoid crowds than your own private oasis!
+One of my favorite things to do in Bali is sipping a smoothie by the pool.
 This place was a dream and I literally cried when leaving.
 The owners were lovely people and made custom breakfast every morning, provided scooters, laundry, even help with a flat tire.
 You can book it here: Villa Pondok Sawah Asri

 Rent a scooter and head north of Ubud to these stunning rice terraces.
 This scenic valley shows off the traditional and ancient Balinese irrigation system that was passed down for generations.